 This web site is maintained by the South Coast Chapter, Sons of

 the American Revolution, as a public service.
 We accept no advertisements.

 We do not use frames or cookies.
 And we collect no information about you

 other than that which you voluntarily send us.

 The South Coast Chapter began organizing in 1982.
 Most of the first members were transfers from the Harbor Chapter in Long Beach.
 The organizers felt that there was sufficient interest for two overlapping chapters in Orange County.
-Whereas the Orange County Chapter typically meets for a Saturday lunch we typically meet for dinner on the fourth Tuesday of most months.
+Whereas the Orange County Chapter typically meets for a Saturday lunch we typically meet for dinner on the third Tuesday of most months.

 The Chapter's charter indicates that on 23 April 1983 the California Society SAR passed a resolution creating the South Coast Chapter.
 The charter was signed and sealed on 12 November 1983.
 The organizing president was Ralph Cangson, who served for three years.
 Another chapter president, James Emerson, later became president of the California State Society. [top]

 Following the lead of the Harbor and Orange County chapters we chose a geographical name for the Chapter.
 South Coast Plaza is a very large shopping mall in Costa Mesa.
 This name had come into common parlance to denote the Costa Mesa, Newport Beach and Irvine area from which most of our members come.